Digital Integration of Sponsor and Contract Organizations

-However, the expectations for deeper integration and visibility, automation and flexibility have increased and the lack of a standard framework has led to bespoke solutions which are unsustainable.
-What is needed is something like a bridge – capable of carrying all kinds of traffic, fast and slow, built once to serve many, robust and secure, and designed for longevity, a solution that lasts into the future.
+Our vision is for an increasingly standard framework for digital integration with the flexibility to work with existing mismatches of digital maturity.
+By analogy, it is something like a bridge – capable of carrying all kinds of traffic, fast and slow, built once to serve many, robust and secure, and designed for longevity, a solution that lasts into the future.

-We are starting to define, exactly, what are the integration points where something better would make a real difference and bring benefits?
-What would data structures and standards look like.
-How do we transport the data?
-What about cybersecurity?
-How do we handle data integrity and deep analytics across organizations; what does the future beyond the PDF look like; how do we get deeper data about our raw materials.
-How do we architect this so that it can support the rapid turnaround times of personalized cell and gene therapies?
+We are starting to define the integration points where something better would make a real difference and bring benefits.
+We are setting out what data structures and standards should look like.
+Shared experiences and innovations on how we transport data while managing cybersecurity.
 Our focus is on the data interactions in the inter-linked areas of quality, supply chain, manufacturing and tech transfer.

 - Sponsors and contract organizations are sharing their own strategies for digital integration and working to align with each other and with the vision – which makes their plans more credible, sustainable and thorough, and creates the basis for industry-wide change

-- Finally, we are pushing forward some of the key topics, defining the design options and data structures, identifying where new standards are required, establishing the collaborative basis for those future standards, articulating benefits of change to all the stakeholders.
+Finally, we are pushing forward some of the key topics (such as Digital Certificates of Analysis and Digital Deviations), defining the design options and data structures, reviewing emerging standards (such as PQ/CMC) identifying where new standards are required, establishing the collaborative basis for those future standards, articulating benefits of change to all the stakeholders.
 This will accelerate analysis, design and build, and reduce risk.